Edwin-Sanchez2003/sigmf-io/README.md

 # SigMF IO
 `sigmf_io` is a C++ library designed to interface with SigMF data with the goal of standardizing implementation and usage of the SigMF Specification (https://sigmf.org/) across applications.
-This implementation places heavy emphasis on correctness and ease-of-use, with completeness and efficiency as secondary & tertiary goals.
+This implementation places heavy emphasis on correctness and ease-of-use, with completeness and speed as secondary & tertiary goals.

 ## Purpose

 The SigMF Specification was designed to facilitate recording and parsing of stored signal data (mostly Radio-Frequency data), with an emphasis on ease-of-use, accessibility, and flexibility.
-However, the specification may require a significant time investment in order to use the format as intended when writing code to store or parse data from scratch.
+However, the specification has no complete and up-to-date implementation within the open-source community.
+Current users of the SigMF Specification must rely on a patchwork of out-of-date software resources that partially or inconsistently implement the specification.
+In most cases, users of the specification must devote a significant time investment in order to use the format as intended when writing code to store or parse data from scratch.
+Even then, a SigMF Specification user may mis-implement the specification in a way that makes it incompatible with other tools or external partners, requiring re-working collected metadata to be usable and reliable.

-`sigmf_io` is meant to abstract the inner-workings and specification dependencies away from those who wish to use the SigMF specification, making it easier for users to focus on their intended application rather than spending time implementing SigMF to the specification.
+`sigmf_io` is meant to abstract the inner-workings and specification dependencies away from those who wish to use the SigMF specification, making it easier for users to focus on their intended application rather than spending time implementing to the SigMF specification.
 This library helps with:
 * Maintaining SigMF files according to specific SigMF versions, helping to correctly enforce Specification requirements for both internal organizational preservation of data and to make data portable and shareable with external partners.
 * Provides signal I/O interfaces to make it easy to read & write signal data to disk in the SigMF format.
 * Includes core specification field object interfaces to pre-parse complex SigMF fields for you, and for easy tab completion when writing code, making it harder to make simple mistakes.